Permitted Development Enquiry Service - Do I need planning permission?

 If you need further meetings and site visits following a Service B response, but not a reappraisal of a significantly amended scheme, these will be charged at an hourly rate of £30.

 We provide free informal verbal advice for householder proposals, small business proposals and minor agricultural development (ie. not falling within categories B and C) by appointment at a 'planning surgery'.
-Planning surgeries are held at YDNPA offices at Bainbridge in Wensleydale, Grassington, and Sedbergh.
-To make an appointment please call 01969 652350 for Grassington and 01969 652349 for Bainbridge and Sedbergh.
+Planning surgeries are held at YDNPA offices at Bainbridge in Wensleydale, Grassington, Sedbergh and Orton.
+To make an appointment please call 01969 652350 for Grassington and 01969 652349 for Bainbridge, Sedbergh and Orton.

 A Service A response will be provided on request for the following types of proposal free of charge:

 - proposals for improving accommodation for disabled persons

 - proposals for works to Listed Buildings (if planning permission is also likely to be required see relevant development category)

 A Service A response will be provided for proposals submitted by Parish Councils for non-commercial development and are subject to a 50% reduction of the normal fee.

 Minerals planning is a highly specialised field of the planning profession.
 Pre-application advice for minerals extraction and quarry development is available on the basis of a flat rate fee for the amount of written advice, site visits and meetings as is agreed with the applicant to be necessary.
 For further information on this service please contact the Authority's Waste and Minerals Officer Mr David Parrish on 01969 652315 or email email@example.com